-298. (1) An invitation shall not be made to the public to acquire shares in a public company unless the voting rights attached to the shares of the company, are required by sections 52 and 53 in the case of shares issued after the commencement of this Act.

-(2) Where a person makes an invitation to the public in breach of subsection (1), that person is liable pay to the Registrar, an administrative penalty of one thousand penalty units and if the invitation is made by or on behalf of the company, the company and an officer of the company who is in default, is liable to a like penalty.
+- 298. (1) An invitation shall not be made to the public to acquire shares in a public company unless the voting rights attached to the shares of the company, are required by sections 52 and 53 in the case of shares issued after the commencement of this Act. - (2) Where a person makes an invitation to the public in breach of subsection (1), that person is liable to a fine of not more than one thousand penalty units and if the invitation is made by or on behalf of the company, the company and an officer of the company who is in default, is liable to a like fine.